Status of Gibraltar: Differing positions

-Crossing the land border between Gibraltar and Spain is subject to checks.
-Spain stresses that checks are not politically motivated, it being necessary to ensure strict compliance with EU border regulations to counter the common illicit trafficking issues and that Spain complies with the recommendations from the EU to improve the border crossing.
-The location of the checkpoint does not conform to the border recognised by Spain.
+Until July 15, 2026, crossing the land border between Gibraltar and Spain was subject to checks.
+Spain stressed that checks are not politically motivated, it being necessary to ensure strict compliance with EU border regulations to counter the common illicit trafficking issues and that Spain complies with the recommendations from the EU to improve the border crossing.
+The location of the checkpoint did not conform to the border recognised by Spain.
 The airport is a military area where civilian aircraft are permitted to operate.
 Spain claims the airfield is occupied illegally by the UK.
 The UK claims its sovereignty extends over the isthmus area on which the airfield is built.
 The UK also claims a three-mile limit in the territorial waters around Gibraltar whereas Spain claims maritime rights to all areas except inside the ports on Gibraltar.
 UK claims of incursions of Spanish vessels into Gibraltar territorial waters are considered by Spain to reflect routine activity of Spanish ships in their own waters.

 In 2004 a system of trilateral discussion began with Spain, the UK and Gibraltar participating.
 The discussions ended in 2010 with the UK and Gibraltar asking for their continuance from 2012 to 2014.
 Spain stating they believed the forum no longer existed and that only ad hoc discussions on local issues should take place with Campo de Gibraltar also included.

 In 2015 the UK reaffirmed its claim to sovereignty, that Gibraltar had its right to self-determination set out in the 2006 constitution and that the UK would not enter into any sovereignty discussions unless Gibraltar agreed and further that the UK was committed to safeguarding Gibraltar, its people and its economy.
 The UK claimed sovereignty over land extended over the sea to a limit of three miles or to the median line under the UN convention on the Law of the Sea.
 Any discussion must include Gibraltar as their constitution gave them sole powers over many issues.